topherCantrell/EROLEDM0321/journal/README.md

 # Journal

+## 1/2/2023

+I changed the code to python3 now that python2 is EOL.

 ## 12/5/2019

 I did a bit of refactoring now that I know more about python.
 And I tweaked the code to